Home rule: Scotland

 In a similar fashion to Ireland, supporters of home rule in Scotland have historically desired greater levels of devolved governance within the United Kingdom.
 Although the term 'home rule' has been largely superseded by "devolution," the home rule movement can be seen as the forerunner to the creation of the current devolved Scottish Parliament.

 Administrative devolution was granted to Scotland, with the creation of the Scottish Office, in 1885.
 In the mid-20th century, the home rule movement became significant, campaigning for a Scottish assembly.
 Between 1947 and 1950, the Scottish Covenant, a petition requesting a Scottish legislature within the UK, received over two million signatures.
 It was not until 1979 that devolution entered the political sphere – the 1979 Scottish devolution referendum was held.
 Despite a vote of 51.6% in favour of devolution, the Scotland Act 1978 was not put into effect due to a requirement that the 'Yes' vote receive the support of 40% of the electorate, which was not met on 63.8% turnout.
 In 1999, due to the success of a second referendum, the Scottish Parliament was created.

+Wales

+The current system of devolution began following the enactment of the Government of Wales Act 1998, with the responsibility of various devolved powers granted to the Welsh Government rather than being the responsibility of the Government of the United Kingdom.